FAAC

-FAAC or Freeware Advanced Audio Coder is a software project which includes the AAC encoder FAAC and decoder FAAD2.
+FAAC (Freeware Advanced Audio Coder) is a software project which includes the AAC encoder FAAC and decoder FAAD2.
 It supports MPEG-2 AAC as well as MPEG-4 AAC.
 It supports several MPEG-4 Audio object types (LC, Main, LTP for encoding and SBR, PS, ER, LD for decoding), file formats (ADTS AAC, raw AAC, MP4), multichannel and gapless encoding/decoding and MP4 metadata tags.
 The encoder and decoder is compatible with standard-compliant audio applications using one or more of these object types and facilities.
 It also supports Digital Radio Mondiale.

 FAAC and FAAD2, being distributed in C source code form, can be compiled on various platforms and are distributed free of charge.
 FAAD2 is free software.
 FAAC contains some code which is published as Free Software, but as a whole it is only distributed under a proprietary license.

 FAAC was originally written by Menno Bakker.

 FAAC encoder

 FAAC stands for Freeware Advanced Audio Coder.
 The FAAC encoder is an audio compression computer program that creates AAC (MPEG-2 AAC/MPEG-4 AAC) sound files from other formats (usually, CD-DA audio files).
 It contains a library (libfaac) that can be used by other programs.
 AAC files are commonly used in computer programs and portable music players, being Apple Inc.'s recommended format for the company's iPod music player.

 Some of the features that FAAC has are: cross-platform support, "reasonably" fast encoding, support for more than one "object type" of the AAC format, multi-channel encoding, and support for Digital Radio Mondiale streams.
 It also supports multi-channel streams, like 5.1.
 The MPEG-4 object types of the AAC format supported by FAAC are the "Low Complexity" (LC), "Main", and "Long Term Prediction" (LTP).
 The MPEG-2 AAC profiles supported by FAAC are LC and Main.
 The SBR and PS object types are not supported, so the HE-AAC and HE-AACv2 profiles are also not supported.
 The object type "Low Complexity" is the default and also happens to be used in videos meant to be playable for portable players (like Apple's iPod) and used by video-hosting sites (like YouTube).

 FAAC has been evaluated as a somewhat "lower quality" option than other aac encoders.